-The ESG is an external model and all external models within the scope of the internal model must operate to the same set of standards of the internal model itself, as per Minimum Standards MS12 SCU 2.1.
-Further details are provided in Section 10.3.2.
+The ESG is an external model and all external models within the scope of the internal model must operate to the same set of standards of the internal model itself, as per Lloyd's 'Principles for Doing Business' Principle 7.
+Further details are provided in the section 12.3.2.
 External models can focus on certain types or elements of market risk only.
 Where managing agents use external models, they must take particular care to demonstrate that their resulting model covers all material risks in their risk profile.
 For example, if a managing agent uses an ESG for government bond valuation, they should ensure that their internal model covers related risks such as liability discounting due to risk-free rates.
 Movements in market risk must be articulated in terms of movements in underlying risk profile caused by economic variables, rather than referred to as movements in the ESG.
+See section 8.10.